keephq/keep/docs/docs/throttles/one-until-resolved.md

 # 🎯 One Until Resolved

 ## Intro
-The action will happen once until alert is resolved.
+The action will trigger once the alert is resolved.

 For example: